tmobile/magentaA11y/_checklist-native/link.md

 ### **Developer Notes**

-- Clickable text that navigates the user outside of the app to a web page. (ex: opens an web browser)
+- Clickable text that navigates the user outside of the app to a URL (ex: opens a web browser)
-- When accessing an in-line link that is inside a paragraph with a screen reader, the focus should be around the paragraph container.
+- When accessing an in-line link that is inside a paragraph with a screen reader, the focus could be around the paragraph container
-- To activate a link, screen reader users must double tap both inline links and links outside of paragraphs.
+- To activate a link, screen reader users must double tap both inline links and links outside of paragraphs
 - There should only be a single inline link inside of a paragraph.
-Screen readers can only access the first link in the paragraph.
+Screen readers can only access the first link in the paragraph
+- WCAG 2.2 allows for inline link text font size at 24x24px
-- The correct execution of native controls informs assistive technologies, such as voice control, screen readers, and switch access, that the element is interactive.
+- The correct execution of native controls informs assistive technologies, such as voice control, screen readers, and switch access, that the element is interactive

 ### Name
 - Clickable text that describes the destination or purpose of the link